Lock (water navigation): Shaft lock

+Turf-sided lock

+A turf-sided lock is an early form of canal lock design that uses earth banks to form the lock chamber, subsequently attracting grasses and other vegetation, instead of the now more familiar and widespread brick, stone, or concrete lock wall constructions.
+This early lock design was most often used on river navigations in the early 18th century before the advent of canals in Britain.
+The sides of the turf-lock are sloping so, when full, the lock is quite wide.
+Consequently, this type of lock needs more water to operate than vertical-sided brick- or stone-walled locks.
+On British canals and waterways most turf-sided locks have been subsequently rebuilt in brick or stone, and so only a few good examples survive, such as at Garston Lock, and Monkey Marsh Lock, on the Kennet and Avon Canal.

+Types of lock

-Pound lock
+Basic Pound lock

 A pound lock is most commonly used on canals and rivers today.
 A pound lock has a chamber with gates at both ends that control the level of water in the pound.
 In contrast, an earlier design with a single gate was known as a flash lock.

-Pound locks were first used in China during the Song Dynasty (960–1279 AD), having been pioneered by the Song politician and naval engineer Qiao Weiyue in 984.
+Pound locks were first used in China during the Song dynasty (960–1279 CE), having been pioneered by the Song politician and naval engineer Qiao Weiyue in 984.
 They replaced earlier double slipways that had caused trouble and are mentioned by the Chinese polymath Shen Kuo (1031–1095) in his book Dream Pool Essays (published in 1088), and fully described in the Chinese historical text Song Shi (compiled in 1345):

 The distance between the two locks was rather more than 50 paces, and the whole space was covered with a great roof like a shed.
 The gates were 'hanging gates'; when they were closed the water accumulated like a tide until the required level was reached, and then when the time came it was allowed to flow out.

 The water level could differ by 4 or 5 ft at each lock and in the Grand Canal the level was raised in this way by 138 ft.

-In medieval Europe a sort of pound lock was built in 1373 at Vreeswijk, Netherlands.
-This pound lock serviced many ships at once in a large basin.
-Yet the first true pound lock was built in 1396 at Damme near Bruges, Belgium.
-The Italian Bertola da Novate (c.
-1410–1475) constructed 18 pound locks on the Naviglio di Bereguardo (part of the Milan canal system sponsored by Francesco Sforza) between 1452 and 1458.

-Basic construction and operation

-All pound locks have three elements: